Counting Hyperbolic Components: Type II components

 Given $0<r<1$, let $L_r$ be the set formed by the maps $f_{c,d}$ in $\cR$ that have an attracting fixed point with multiplier $r$.
-From~\cite{R4}, the intersection of $\cP_j$ with $L_r$ is contained in $\cU$ and, as summarized above, it is in bijection with points $z \in \D$ which map onto $c(r)$ under $j-1$ iterates of map $\tau_r$.
-That is, the cardinality of the intersection $\cP_j \cap L_r$ is $2^{j-1}$, all of them transverse.
+From~\cite{R4}, the intersection of $\cP_j$ with $L_r$ is contained in $\cU$ and, as summarised above, it is in bijection with the points $z \in \D$ which map onto $c(r)$ under $j-1$ iterates of the map $\tau_r$.
+It follows that the cardinality of the intersection $\cP_j \cap L_r$ is $2^{j-1}$, all of them transverse.

-It is sufficient to show that the number of intersections of $\overline{\cP_j}$ and $\overline{L_r}$ coincides with the product of the degrees of $cP_j+2dQ_j$ and the polynomial equation of $L_r$ which we proceed to compute.
+It is sufficient to show that the number of intersections of $\overline{\cP_j}$ and $\overline{L_r}$ coincides with the product of the degrees of $cP_j+2dQ_j$ and the polynomial equation of $L_r$, which we proceed to compute.